 Think of each of your eyes as a complex and delicate machine—such as a fine-quality, high-performance Italian sports car.
 And as with intricate and refined mechanisms, there is potential for things to, so to speak, “muck up the works.”

-At the office of Georgia Vision Center, your eyes is as important to us as they are to you.
+At the office of Southeast Eye Group, your eyes is as important to us as they are to you.
 We know that your eyes are your windows to the world.
 Our high-tech, cutting-edge diagnostic equipment will provide an overall view of the health of your eyes as well as provide you with precise prescriptions for eyeglasses and contact lenses.
 And if you can’t decide which of our many eyeglass frames are most flattering, we’re always happy to offer you some guidance.